CraftAcademy/library-challenge/README.md

 # Library Challenge

-The library challenge is about creating an app for libraries.
-The app can be used by both librarians and users to check books in and out.

 ## The Code

+Our code is about creating an app for libraries.
+The app can be used by both librarians and users to check books in and out and check availability.

 ## Dependencies